 “EDEK & MALA” — THE ROMEO & JULIET OF AUSCHWITZ

-Edward Galiński, Mala’s younger lover, was a Pole who was born on October 5, 1923.
-He had arrived in Auschwitz as a teenager within the first shipment of male prisoners and enemy aliens in June of 1940, as a political prisoner, and was accorded the very low inmate number of 531.
+Edward Galiński, Mala’s younger lover, was a Pole who was born on October 5, 1923 and brought to Auschwitz as a teenager within the first shipment of male prisoners and enemy aliens in June of 1940, as a political prisoner, and was accorded the very low inmate number of 531.
 Consequently, he knew a great deal about the camp.
 [Few “enemy aliens” sent to Auschwitz survived for four years so Galiński would have known inmate #88, Sigmund Soboleski, who had also arrived on June 14, 1940.
-Relocated to Canada, Soboleski eventually co-wrote Prisoner 88: The Man in Stripes, published with minimal publicity from the University of Calgary Press in Canada, in 1999, but oddly, there is no mention of Galiński in Soboleski’s memoir.]
+Relocated to Canada, Soboleski eventually co-wrote Prisoner 88: The Man in Stripes, published with minimal publicity from the University of Calgary Press in Canada, in 1999.
+Oddly, there is no mention of Galiński in Soboleski’s memoir.]

 Few other prisoners had accumulated more time in Auschwitz than Galiński; the multi-lingual Mala Zimetabaum had also accumulated a vast knowledge of Auschwitz as someone who was known as “the chief-translator at Auschwitz-Birkenau.”
 Malka Zimetbaum was also remembered for the effective help she gave to others upon their arrival in Auschwitz, always urging her fellow female prisoners to remain strong and defiant.
 No doubt the possible success of five male escapees from Auschwitz-Birkenau [Lederer, Vrba, Wetzler, Mordowicz, Rosin] would have emboldened Zimetbaum and Galiński to enact Galiński’s daring plan of escape.
 Both were well aware that Nazi authorities would have returned any recaptured escapees to Auschwitz for visible punishment and execution, had they been apprehended.